Olliebooth2001/newprojectsol/readMe.txt

 to grasp coming from a background of doing a lot of typescript/javascript.

 Apologies for the lack of regular commits and commit messages.
-Have been away on a long weekend and had quite a lot commitments so has been a bit hectic getting it done in time.
+Have been away on a long weekend and had quite a lot of commitments so has been a bit hectic getting it done in time.